-The following Special Provisions supplement the "Standard Specifications for Road and Bridge Construction" adopted January 1, 2012, the latest edition of the "Illinois Manual on Uniform Traffic Control Devices for Streets and Highways", and the "Manual of Test Procedures for Materials" in effect on the date of invitation for bids, and the Supplemental Specifications and Recurring Special Provisions indicated on the Check Sheet included herein which apply to and govern the construction of Township Route 62, Section 10-02118-00-BR, Edwards County, and in case of conflict with any part or parts of said specifications, the said Special Provisions shall take precedence and shall govern.
+The following Special Provisions supplement the "Standard Specifications for Road and Bridge Construction", adopted January 1, 2012 by the Illinois Department of Transportation, the latest edition of the "Manual of Uniform Traffic Control Devices for Streets and Highways" and the "Manual of Test Procedures for Materials" indicated on the checklist included herein which apply to and govern the construction of the proposed improvement designed as Section 10-00045-00-BT, Project No. TE-00D7(048).
+In the case of conflict with any part of said specifications, the said Special Provisions shall take precedence and shall govern.

-DESCRIPTION OF WORK
+LOCATION AND DESCRIPTION OF WORK